= this.file.frontmatter.title

 As the shell I normally use in servers, I’m going to explain the

-shell.
+configuration for the fish shell.
 But everything explained here

 it’s applicable to any other shell I have used, adapted to the